-Next, the pup that Guardians receive will be completely health tested, beginning at birth and continuing to 1 year, at the expense of Doodle Companions.
+Next, the pup that Guardians receive will be completely health tested at the expense of Doodle Companions.

 Guardians also get to experience the excitement and joy of being part of our breeding program.
 They get to be included in a beautiful process and see the puppies (grandpups) of their own Guardian dog placed in loving homes all over the country (without the time, expense, and stress, that would be necessary to breed a family pet themselves).